msolberg/openstack-ansible-demo/tutorial/README.md

 ```

-Note that the `nova_compute` module is idempotent.
+Note that the `os_server` module is idempotent.
 Running this
 playbook multiple times will not launch multiple instances.
 Also note
 that the instance can be terminated by changing the "state" attribute
 from "present" to "absent" and running the playbook.